-- Correct animations and sounds: the cylinders compression is simulated to the deepest level, enhancing the propeller movements at very low RPMs and at startup and shutdown - Correct power output: the engine outputs the correct power at every MAP/RPM setting. - Correct fuel flow: reaching the correct power output allows X-Plane to provide the right fuel flow at every phase of the flight, right down to the numbers. - Realistic startup procedure: The engine needs to be primed and prepared for startup following the correct procedure - · Realistic engine issues: - The oil type, quality and quantity affects the engine behavior. - The spark plugs may foul because of carbon deposits - Leaning the mixture at the wrong time or in the wrong way may cause damages to the engine - Engine preheater and winterization kit: the engine may be preheated in winter using the provided electric engine heater.
+- Correct animations and sounds: the cylinders compression is simulated to the deepest level, enhancing the propeller movements at very low RPMs and at startup and shutdown - Correct power output: the engine outputs the correct power at every MAP/RPM setting. - Correct fuel flow: reaching the correct power output allows X-Plane to provide the right fuel flow at every phase of the flight, right down to the numbers. - Realistic startup procedure: The engine needs to be pre-injected using the electrical fuel pump (see the operating tips) - Realistic engine issues: - The engine startup may be prevented by vapour locks or fuel floodings. - The oil type, quality and quantity affects the engine behavior. - The spark plugs may foul because of carbon deposits - Leaning the mixture at the wrong time or in the wrong way may cause damages to the engine - Realistic wastegate operations: the turbocharger's wastegate is automatic operated by a mechanical controller that keeps the MAP constant while the airplane climbs or descends - Engine preheater and winterization kit: the engine may be preheated in winter using the provided electric engine heater.
 If the engine is not heated correctly, it won't start or may be damaged after start.